The-AI-Alliance/the-ai-alliance.github.io/docs/microsite-cheat-sheet.markdown

 * The `microsite-template`, which is cloned to create microsites: [github.com/The-AI-Alliance/microsite-template](https://github.com/The-AI-Alliance/microsite-template){:target="_blank"}
 	* The instructions for using the template: [README-template.md](https://github.com/The-AI-Alliance/microsite-template/blob/main/README-template.md){:target="_blank"}

+### Need a Text Editor for Your Mac?

+Unfortunately, there is one step you have to do on your laptop as part of cloning and using the template.
+You don't need a text editor suitable for source code, but it might come in handy.
+You can install [Visual Studio Code](https://code.visualstudio.com/){:target="_blank"}, an "IDE" (_Integrated Developer Environment_) that is very popular with developers, but it can be more than you need.

+[This website](https://opentosh.com/collections/editors/){:target="_blank"} lists some free text editors you might install.
+Of the ones listed, Dean has either tried the following ones or they look like decent, easy-to-use options:

+* [MarkText](https://opentosh.com/items/MarkText/){:target="_blank"}, [Pine](https://opentosh.com/items/editor-pine/){:target="_blank"}, [MacDown](https://opentosh.com/items/macdown/){:target="_blank"}, [Markdownify](https://opentosh.com/items/markdownify/){:target="_blank"}, and [Zettlir](https://opentosh.com/items/zettlir/){:target="_blank"}: Limited to _Markdown_, the simple alternative "markup language" that is translated to HTML and easier to write than HTML, although not as full-featured as HTML.
+You can use either language in your sites.
+Since our microsites mostly use Markdown, with occasional use of HTML, one of these editors may be all you need.
+* [TextMate](https://opentosh.com/items/editor-textmate/){:target="_blank"}: Full featured; not limited to Markdown.
+This was once Dean's primary editor.
+Lightweight and easy to use.
+* [SubEthaEdit](https://opentosh.com/items/SubEthaEdit/){:target="_blank"}: Full-featured; not limited to Markdown.
+Dean used this one several years ago.

+The editors with _vim_ or _emacs_ in their names will have a bigger learning curve, although they are very capable.

 ## Using the Microsite Template

 To create a new website, open the [`microsite-template` repo page](https://github.com/The-AI-Alliance/microsite-template){:target="_blank"}.
 On the upper right-hand side, click the green menu button, _Use this template_, then _Create a new repository_.